HorizenOfficial/messaging-protocol/MsgIdentities.md

 The way users share their identities to establish contact is not strictly defined.
 The implementation of this could also be done in different ways:
   * As an initial implementation GUI wallets/messengers could allow users to import/export/copy/paste their ZEN identity or a contact’s identity as a JSON object.
 The ZEN identities will be shared by users either privately (via other channels) or as a convenience on a dedicated ZEN slack channel.
   * Once user A imports user B’s identity, the respective GUI client could ask user A if he wishes to send his identity to user B as a [ZEN special message](Protocol_v1.md#zen-special-messages).
-This is possible only if the message can fit in one Z→Z transaction.
+This is possible only if the message can fit in one Z→Z transaction (for ZEN messaging protocol version 1).
 Then user B’s GUI client will prompt him to import user A’s identity from the message.
   * Later a new (unfortunately centralized) “ZEN messaging server” could be implemented where users may publish their ZEN identities.
 The messaging GUI clients will access the server via some standardized interface (preferably a REST-ful Web service that accepts/serves JSON).
 Users can publish or search identities on the server.
   * The desired long-term solution is a distributed registry of ZEN messaging identities on the ZEN blockchain!